LimaoC/dotfiles/README.md

 - [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting): Syntax highlighting for zsh.

 ### Theme
-- I use a custom theme which has a pretty prompt that shows useful things, like
+- I use a custom theme with a pretty prompt that displays useful things like
   - Git info (if in a Git repository)
   - Conda environment (if one is active)
-It can be found [here](/.oh-my-zsh-custom/themes/limao.zsh-theme) (`/.oh-my-zsh-custom/themes/limao.zsh-theme`).
+  - Timestamp (I don't use this personally, but the option is there if you'd like to use it) It can be found [here](/.oh-my-zsh-custom/themes/limao.zsh-theme) (`/.oh-my-zsh-custom/themes/limao.zsh-theme`).
 You can enable/disable parts of the prompt to your liking, or add more parts.

 ## Neovim